turtleflyer/alnico/README.md

 ## Use

-This section explores the usage of _Alnico:magnet:_ through a practical example.
-The example implements a counter using _Alnico:magnet:_'s composition functionality:
+This section explores the usage of _Alnico_ through a practical example.
+The example implements a counter using _Alnico_'s composition functionality:

 ```ts
 import { compose } from 'alnico';